 I’ve thought a lot about why my mind reminisces about drinking and digs into the memory bank to pull out these little fictions.

-How is it that knowing what I know, and remembering how bad it got, I am still capable of missing this?
-Of believing that I can transplant myself into my 27-year-old body, travel back into time, to Brooklyn, and visit these little moments I’ve convinced myself were good?
+How is it that knowing what I know and remembering how bad it got, I am still capable of missing this?
+Of believing that I can transplant myself into my 27-year-old body, travel back in time to Brooklyn, and visit these little moments, I’ve convinced myself were good?

 Staying Strong in Early Sobriety